-14. AWARD OF DEGREE
+2.15 AWARD OF DEGREE

-The successful completion of all the courses with 'D' grade (40%) shall be the minimum requirement for the award of the degree
+The successful completion of all the courses with 'C' grade shall be the minimum requirement for the award of the degree.

-15. MONITORING COMMITTEE
+2.16 MONITORING

-There shall be a Monitoring Committee constituted by the principal consisting of faculty advisors, HOD, a member from teacher learning evaluation committee (TLE) and college coordinator to monitor the internal evaluations conducted by college.
-The Course teacher, Faculty Advisor, and the College Coordinator should keep all the records of the internal evaluation, for at least a period of two years, for verification.
+There shall be a Monitoring Committee constituted by the Principal consisting of faculty advisors, HoD, a member from Teaching Learning Evaluation Committee (TLE) and the Deans to monitor the internal evaluations conducted by college.
+The course teacher, class teacher and the deans should keep all the records of the internal evaluation, for at least a period of two years, for verification.